brunotaboada/datastructures/README.md

-# Very basic data structure for a starting point purpose.
+# Very basic data structures for a starting point purpose.